 Mumbai is often touted as the city of dreams but it is also a very stressful city to live in.
 The fast-paced life, the rush-hour traffic, long working hours and a still longer commute often take a toll on our zeal.
-The good news, however, is that the city is in close proximity to such spectacular weekend getaways that can make all the stress vanish in no time.
+Take a break from the busy life and all the famous things in Mumbai, and embark on a road trip.
+The city is in close proximity to such spectacular weekend getaways that can make all the stress vanish in no time.
 Whether you’re looking for something adventurous, more culturally oriented or a pilgrimage of sorts, Mumbai has it all in close proximity.
-The top road trips from Mumbai that definitely should be on your weekend getaway list for this year are here.
+These 14 road trips from Mumbai should definitely be on your weekend getaway list for this year.
 Check them out!

-Located on the Mumbai-Goa highway, this port city is crowded throughout the year and is a destination that is popular among couples wanting to spend some time on the beach.
+Located on the Mumbai-Goa highway, this port city is crowded throughout the year and is one of the most popular weekend drives from Mumbai for couples who want to spend some time on the beach.
 Also, if you’re planning a trip with your dog, the Alibaug trip is the one for you for he/she will enjoy the beach just as much as you will.
 The extending shores, gorgeous sands and the beauty of the Kolaba Fort will charm you.
 On your way there, make sure you check out Sanman restaurant, it’s the most popular seafood eatery frequented by tourists.
 The best time to visit Alibaug is between November and June.

 Travel Time: 3 hours (by car)